Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic: Introduction

 \subsection{Motivation and related work}

-This generalization naturally arises in several situations.
-Clearly, the conventional quantitative group testing in \cite{DH00} is a special case of the multi-group testing with $D=\{0,1\}$ and $q=2$.
+Our model naturally arises in several situations.
 In some applications, such as blood testing, what patients or doctors want to know might be not only a yes-or-no answer but also a more precise index, a standard by which the level of some illness can be judged.
 The major purpose of relaxing $\x$ from the usual set $\{0,1\}$ to a prescribed set $D$ (can be very large) is that we aim to learn more information that each item carries rather than just determine which items are positive.

-Of particular note is that $D$ is allowed to contain not only positive elements but also negative elements, whose presence is in a sense to cancel the effect of positive elements; such a phenomenon was noticed in real applications: molecular biology \cite{FKKM97}, blood testing \cite{PS94} and drug discovery \cite{XTSY01}, and discussed in the literature of group testing as the inhibitor model \cite{CCF10}.
+Of particular interest is that $D$ is allowed to contain not only positive elements but also negative elements, whose presence is in a sense to cancel the effect of positive elements, as inhibitors in GTI mentioned above.
+In GTI, the status of an inhibitor can be viewed as $-\infty$ while the outcome is still binary.
+Formally speaking, it is to identify an unknown sparse vector $\x\in \{-\infty,0,1\}^n$ by measurements $\y\in \{0,1\}^n$ with two possible outcomes:$ $ However, the setting that one inhibitor is assumed to be able to cancel positive effect of all positive elements is too powerful to be appropriate in practice.
+It would be more reasonable that certain weaker cancelation effect exists between inhibitors and positives and can be quantized through analyzing a large amount of data in advance.
+For instance, if the information that one inhibitor cancels $k$ positives is a priori then it can fit into the framework of our model by setting $\x\in \{-k,0,1\}^n$.

+Motivated by applications in genotyping, Emad and Milenkovic \cite{EM13, EM12} proposed the Semi-Quantitative Group Testing (SQGT) which is a nonbinary pooling scheme combining an adder channel and an integer-valued quantizer.
+The quantizer and the nonbinary $\x$ settings in SQGT and our model, respectively, make a difference between them and no one includes the other.
+It is worth mentioning that nonbinary pooling designs are used commonly.
+The use of nonbinary pooling designs is based on the fact that ``genotyping methods allow for more precise readings at the output than classical binary detectors'' \cite{EM13} and therefore the amount of samples must be reflected in the readings.
+It leads to an advantage of performance, i.e., using less measurements in the multiset model than in the set model is to be expected as set is a special case of multiset.